hang-yin/GCN-for-Sentiment-Analysis-/README.md

 ### Conclusion:
-We demonstrated that it is possible to perform sentiment classification while integrating syntactical and semantic information in a symbolic way.
+We demonstrated that it is possible to perform sentiment classification while integrating syntactical and semantic information in a graphical way.
 However, the task of learning and integrating the representations of dependency relation types is still unsolved.